mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Ok, so already it’s seeming pretty bad to not control your dependencies, but things get far, far worse.

-In the previous example we just considered, the one with the countdown, at least the feature worked in the preview.
+In the previous example we just considered, at least the feature worked in the preview.
 It was just annoying to use the preview because we had to wait for real world time to pass in order to see the feature’s behavior.

 But there are many dependencies that simply do not work in Xcode previews, and that completely ruins your ability to iterate on designs, functionality, fix bugs and more.